 Ted Sullivan, GADA Legal Counsel

-- FDA and GADA discussed adding sessions to the negotiation in September 2021.
+FDA and GADA discussed action items and next steps in the negotiation process in preparation for the meeting scheduled for September 16, 2021.